khushidesai1/semantic-segmentation/README.md

 ```

 ## Build and Run Docker Container

+Before you build and run the container, ensure that you have all the necessary test files or images imported into the repository.
+An example is shown with the ./sample_images directory containing images to use for evaluation.

 **Build the Docker Image**: In order to build the container, run the following command in the semantic-segmentation directory:
 ```